As you may have seen on our networkswe cracked for a cute little trailer Airstream in order to spend the winter Canadian warm, well, we hope so ...

 And we had to think, we did not see ourselves spending the winter in the land of caribou in our van alias Popo.
-As great as he is and despite all that he has already seen, experienced and suffered, the -40 degrees which everyone is talking about here, are clearly contraindicated when we live in van ...
-We have already slept by -15 ° C and had stalactites inside Popo (yes, yes it really happened!)
+As great as he is and despite all that he has already seen, experienced and suffered, the -40 degrees which everyone tells us about here, are clearly contraindicated when living in a van… We have already slept at -15°C and had stalactites inside Popo (yes, yes it really happened!)
 It was bearable for a few days, but a whole winter is something else.

 Working, living, showering etc. in a space that was not at all planned, was therefore not thinkable, besides riding in Quebec with him, would have been criminal!

 Indeed, the roads here are enormously salty to avoid frost, which unfortunately automatically turns the vehicles into a rolling rust pile ...

 Popo being miraculously free of rust, we did not want to inflict this on him, especially since we have a lot of projects together for the future.

 The Airstream has always been an idea that was in our minds.

 If you start to know us, you know that we love old cars (just see our presentation to understand).
 If it's older than us, we're automatically fans.